aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

   !Ref
 ```

-In the last lab you have "hard coded" an AMI ID directly into the EC2 Resource property.
+In the last lab you "hard coded" an AMI ID directly into the EC2 Resource property.
 You will now amend this to make your
 template more flexible.
 Lets convert AMI ID to variable and pass it to resource property at the runtime.

 1. First, create new parameter called `AmiID` and put it in the `Parameters` section of your template.